George A. Jarvis: Early years

 George Atwater Jarvis was born on March 9, 1806, in Cheshire, Connecticut.
 He was the son of Stephen and Mary Ann Atwater Jarvis, who was the daughter of Benjamin Atwater of Cheshire.
 His father was treasurer and warden at the St. Peter's church.
 Both of his parents were devout Episcopalians.
 His grandfather was Hezekiah Jarvis.

 Jarvis had a brother, Benjamin and other siblings.
 George attended an Episcopalian Cheshire Academy, which was run by Rev. Dr. Tillotson Bronson.
 At some point during his childhood, Benjamin began to be raised by his uncle, Titus Atwater.
-Benjamin was a legislator, farmer, and official at St. Peters Church.
+Benjamin was a legislator, farmer, and official at St. Peter's Church.

 His family had been Episcopalians for several generations.
 Some were wardens, lay-readers, and bishops.
 His immediate family lived in the former home of a relative, Bishop Abraham Jarvis.
 The house was built for the bishop about 1797 when he became a trustee of the newly opened Episcopalian academy in Cheshire.